abhi3700/evm-playground/README.md

 require(_counters[account] != Counter(0));			// as per v0.5.17
 require(_counters[account] != Counter(address(0)));			// as per v0.8.6
 ```
+* `callcode` is replaced with `delegatecall`.
+DELEGATECALL was a new opcode that was a bug fix for CALLCODE which did not preserve msg.sender and msg.value.
+If Alice invokes Bob who does DELEGATECALL to Charlie, the msg.sender in the DELEGATECALL is Alice (whereas if CALLCODE was used the msg.sender would be Bob).
+[Reason](https://ethereum.stackexchange.com/a/3672/76168)

 ## Cons of EVM Solidity (when compared to EOSIO)
 * __Payable__: Unlike EOSIO, function can't be triggered by sending other tokens, but only ETH.